sohic/smallsh/README.txt

 SMALLSH - Write your own shell in C

 smallsh will implement a subset of features of well-known shells, such as bash.
-Your program will
+This program will

     Provide a prompt for running commands
     Handle blank lines and comments, which are lines beginning with the # character